Frequently Asked Questions

 Yes, privacy is taken very seriously to maintain your confidentiality of receiving services.
 All appointments are scheduled with time in between to ensure privacy of clients and scheduled on days when no other medical providers are present.

-The Wasaga Beach office provides a waiting room for loved ones whom may accompany you on your visit.
+The Wasaga Beach and Midland offices each provide a waiting room for those whom may accompany you on your visit.
 Great care is taken to ensure the room is well insulated allowing your session to be private.
-The Midland office is an unmarked office to protect confidentiality, however does not have a waiting room.
-There are many shops downtown where loved ones can visit until the end of the session.
+The Midland office also provides a private entrace to acces the office.

 For more information on specifics of privacy related to collected personal health information and limits to confidentiality, please review the Informed Consent form.